The reason we all love Thailand is because everything is just so different here compared to our home country.

 Farangs don’t learn the Thai Language

 It’s really a phenomenon.
-Usually if foreigners decide to permanently move to another country learning the local language is the single most important thing for them in order to understand the country’s culture and get accepted in the social life.
-However in Thailand I would estimate that more than 80% of foreigners who are permanently living there are not fluent in the Thai language.
+Usually if foreigners decide to permanently move to another country, learning the local language is the single most important thing for them in order to understand the country’s culture and get accepted in the social life.
+However in Thailand I would estimate that more than 80% of foreigners who are permanently living here are not fluent in the Thai language.

-The result is that Thai people perceive male Farangs (and that’s the large majority of foreigners visiting and living in Thailand) as merely interested in sexual experiences with their girls rather than really exploring this amazing country.
-They see far more foreigners hanging out on Walking Street and Cabaret Shows in Pattaya than at WWII sites around Kanchanaburi or the temples of Siams first capital, Sukhothai.
+The result is that Thai people perceive male Farangs (and that’s the large majority of foreigners visiting and living in Thailand) as merely interested in sexual experiences with their women rather than really exploring this amazing country.
+They see far more foreigners hanging out on Walking Street and Cabaret Shows in Pattaya than at WWII sites around Kanchanaburi or the temples of Siam’s first capital, Sukhothai.

 Showing Affection in Public

-Then there are all these other small cultural differences between Thai and western society (dressing inappropriately, pointing with the finger, touching someones’ head, walking over a lying person etc.) that add up to the image Thais see of a sex tourist who is showing affection in public, makes someone losing face in a dispute and not even taking any effort to learn the local language and still, for the most part they give it a smile and just accept that we are different so that we can have a great time in Thailand.
-Isn’t it amazing?
+Then there are all these other small cultural differences between Thai and western society (dressing inappropriately, pointing with the finger, touching someones’ head, walking over a lying person etc.) that add up to the image Thais see of a sex tourist who is showing affection in public, makes someone losing face in a dispute and not even taking any effort to learn their language and still, for the most part they give it a smile and just accept that we are different so that we can have a great time in Thailand.

 Isn’t that amazing?